SSWConsulting/SSW.Rules.Content/rules/disagreeing-with-powerful-stakeholders/rule.md

 :::

 ### Avoid judgmental language
 Language that sounds accusatory or judgmental can evoke bad reactions in others and derail a conversation.
-Words like "stupid", "hasty", "naive' etc focus the discussion on people's judgment rather than the issue itself.
+Words like "stupid", "hasty", "naive" etc focus the discussion on people's judgment rather than the issue itself.
 This focus will mean you aren't discussing the logical cause of the disagreement.

 :::greybox
 Developer: It would be stupid if we didn't upgrade to .NET 8 this Sprint